taocao/second-brain-ai-assistant-course/README.md

 ## 👥 Who Should Join?

-People interested in learning how to design and build GenAI/LLM applications and systems.
+People interested in learning how to design and build LLM/RAG applications and systems.

+**This course is tailored for people who learn by building.** After completing the course, you will have your own code template and enough inspiration to develop your personal GenAI applications.

 | Target Audience | Why Join? |
 |-----------------|-----------|